 A Springfield car accident lawyer may be able to step in to handle your claim right now.
 Find out how to get legal help in your corner by contacting the Fitch Law Firm.
 We can assess your situation right now; just call us at (937) 247-6521.

 There were more than 64,000 investigated car accidents by the OSHP in 2019.
 Most of those accidents (45,452) only resulted in property damage.
 However, many of these accidents also resulted in injuries.
 The OHSP suspected that there were:

 - Serious injuries in 1,868 accidents

 There were also a reported 505 fatalities in crashes throughout Ohio in 2019.
 As you can see, car accidents in Springfield and the surrounding areas may have very serious results.
 You may get help recovering compensation after one of these accidents by contacting the Fitch Law Firm.

-For a free legal consultation with a car accident lawyer serving Springfield, call 614-963-2808
+For a free legal consultation with a car accidents lawyer serving Springfield, call 614-545-3930

 Steps To Take After a Springfield Car Accident

 If you were involved in a car accident in Springfield, there are a number of steps you should take right away.
 Before you even leave the scene of your accident, you should:

 - Take pictures of your injuries and the damage to your vehicle